-Walk your child through her new routine.
+Walk your child through his new routine.
 Many kids benefit from a visual display of their schedule, whether in words or pictures: wake, breakfast, bus, backpack in cubby, table time, circle time, music, afterschool activities and so on.

 A good night’s sleep is essential for being able to learn and focus.
 According to the American Academy of Sleep Medicine, a 5-year-old needs 10 to 13 hours of sleep a night, while a 6-year-old should get 9 to 12 hours.
 Stand firm on a bedtime to make sure your child is getting enough quality sleep.

 Sleep supports both physical and emotional wellness, and sleep deprivation can mimic the symptoms of depression, anxiety or ADHD.
 “A lot of kids when overtired become hyperactive, which seems like the opposite of what you’d expect but is pretty normal,” says licensed therapist Kathleen Hill, LPC.